-An office copy of the order, with an original Court seal, must be delivered to the Registrar by the Claimant.
-A company is regarded as being restored when the order is delivered to the Registrar.
+We deliver a copy of the order, with an original Court seal, to the Registrar The company is regarded as restored once the order is delivered to the Registrar.

 In the case of a restoration Order the company is then regarded as having continued in existence as if it had not been struck off and dissolved.

 Bona Vacantia is property which was owned by a registered company which has been dissolved, then the property is transferred to the Crown as Bona Vacantia.
 When a company is dissolved, any liabilities which the company had are extinguished.

 If a Bank account is held in the name of a dissolved company, and the company is still trading, the shareholders should restore the company to the Register if that is possible.
 If the company is not trading, it has been recognised that restoration is not always an economic proposition.
 The Treasury Solicitor has therefore been given a limited discretion to make payments to former members and liquidators of the dissolved company out of any money held in the company's Bank account.

 If the dissolved company owned either the freehold or the master lease for the building then you could find that you cannot sell your flat.
 In that situation the usual practice of the Treasury Solicitor is to offer to sell the freehold or the master lease to the tenants jointly, or to a new management company.
 In the case of leases with a period of at least 60 years to run, the price is ten times the total of the annual ground rents, subject to a minimum of £500 plus costs.